Make an Appointment: 847-242-2745

 Introduction to Play Therapy

-What is “Play Therapy?”
+What is Play Therapy?

-In order to better meet the unique needs children have for therapeutic engagement, researchers and clinicians teamed up to create “Play Therapy,” which is an empirically supported model of therapy founded on principles and tenets of developmental child therapy theory.
 In practice, your play therapist creates an open, trusting, and supportive relationship with your child, and your child (through art, music, and play) shares their “world” with the therapist – their thoughts, feelings, and experiences.
 In a counseling office, toys, games and activities are used to represent words and play therapy clinicians are trained to engage in with the child to understand what they have difficulty saying with words.
 Children and therapists alike can use dolls, puppets, paints, or other toys to allow children the opportunity to work through, heal, and move past the difficult times in their lives.
+With the therapeutic relationship established and in a supportive environment, your play therapist validates your child’s experiences while simultaneously fostering your child’s insight and awareness, which culminates in the development of new skills, adaptive coping strategies, and more collaborative relationships with the people in your child’s life.

 • What training have you received to be a mental health professional?